Nelly van Doesburg: Biography

 From April 1921 she lived with Van Doesburg in Weimar.
 In December she spent a few weeks in Vienna to reflect on her future.
 Here she met the Hungarian artist Lajos Kassák, publisher of the magazine Ma.
 Aktivista Folyóirat (Present Activists Magazine).
 After this a correspondence between Kassák and Theo van Doesburg arose.

 On 24 September 1922 she visited with Theo, Cor van Eesteren and others, the Städtische Kunstverein by Walter Dexel in Jena.
 The following day she played compositions by Vittorio Rieti during a dada evening at Hotel Fürstenhof in Weimar, in which Jean Arp and Tristan Tzara also participated.

 In January–February 1923 she participated with her future husband and the artists Kurt Schwitters and Vilmos Huszár, under her stage name Pétro, in the Dutch Dada tour.
 During these evenings she played music by Satie and Rieti.
 Following this tour she played compositions by Arthur Honegger, Daniël Ruyneman, Francis Poulenc, Josef Hauer and Egon Wellesz during a "Modern Soirée" on 12 March at the Lily Green dance school in The Hague.
 "Proeven Van Stijlkunst" (Experiments In Artistic Style) by the composer Jakob van Domselaer also featured in her repertoire.
-The final performance, together with Schwitters took place on the 14th of February 1925 at the avant-garde-publisher Müller & Co. in Potsdam.
+The final performance, together with Schwitters took place on 14 February 1925 at the avant-garde-publisher Müller & Co. in Potsdam.
 In addition, under the pseudonym Cupera she made a number of paintings, in which influences from De Stijl can be recognized.
 In Paris she enjoyed some fame as a dancer under the name Sonia Pétrowska.

 From 2 October 1929 to 5 January 1930 she organized the ESAC (Expositions Sélectes d'Art Contemporain) of "contemporary young Parisian painting" at the Stedelijk Museum in Amsterdam and Pulchri Studio in The Hague.
 Van Doesburg also participated in this exhibition under her pseudonym P. Cupera.